 What is the file retrieval process for a new computer?

 Even with Arq providing incremental backups of my data files to the cloud every hour, there is still one open issue to resolve in order to have a solid backup strategy.
-In the case of a complete internal hard-drive failure or loss, I want to be able to be up and running again with minimal delay (i.e., hours).
+In the case of a complete internal hard-drive failure or loss, I want to be able to be up and running again with minimal delay (i.e., less than an hour).
 The solution is to have an external hard drive with a bootable image of my internal hard drive.

 When it comes to backups, I don’t gamble.
 I now have a rock-solid best-in-class game plan that I can trust.